NeilMacMullen/jumpfs/doc/powershell-installation.md

 You'll need to add a few lines to your profile startup script.
 If you're not sure where to find your profile, you can look at the `$profile` variable.
 Most likely you'll see something like this.

+** IMPORTANT ** the ps-jumpfs.psm1 module is not signed so PowerShell will refuse to execute it unless use an Unrestricted execution policy (not advisable!).
+The easiest "workaround" is to use a text editor to copy the contents of the file into another psm1 file then save and refer to that.

 ```
 PS>$profile
 C:\Users\neilm\Documents\PowerShell\Microsoft.PowerShell_profile.ps1